gearglow/ReptiliaWithATwist/The List.md

 "I think you broke him, Dad," Elysia giggled.

-Snape shook his head abruptly.
+Snape shook his head to clear it.
 "Where are we?
 How are you here, now, *speaking* to me?"

 "We're in my mindscape, Professor," Elysia answered.
 "Long story short, I died, got a whole bunch of afterlife training stuffed into my subconscious, and got sent back to the start of this past summer with a mindscape and memory-constructs of my parents.
 For all intents and purposes, they *are* my parents, at least their minds."